HeberTU/fraud-detection-system/README.md

 - Date of last README.md update: 04.10.2023

 This repository guides the construction of a machine learning platform tailored for a fraud detection system.
 We adhere to core software design principles and adopt best practices in designing machine learning systems throughout.
-Our approach is inspired by, and draws heavily from, the techniques and methodologies outlined in the book 'Reproducible Machine Learning for Credit Card Fraud Detection - Practical Handbook'.
+Our approach is inspired by and draws heavily from the techniques and methodologies outlined in the book 'Reproducible Machine Learning for Credit Card Fraud Detection - Practical Handbook.'

 Le Borgne, Yann-Aël et al. (2022).
 Reproducible Machine Learning for Credit Card Fraud Detection - Practical Handbook.